College App Essay: Long Answer

 You are not currently logged in.

-This online workshop is designed to help students produce a top essay in response to a 2023-24 Common Application essay prompt (or other long-form college application essay prompt, such as the Coalition application, Questbridge applications, National Merit application essays, or UCAS personal statements).
+This online workshop is designed to help students produce a top essay in response to a Common Application essay prompt (or other long-form college application essay prompt, such as the Coalition application, Questbridge application, National Merit application essay, or UCAS personal statement).
 Students should emerge from this workshop with an essay that they can actually use when they apply to colleges in the fall!
 At the same time, they should also develop the skills they need to craft responses to other application essay prompts in the future.

-This workshop is aimed at homeschooled students who will be seniors in the fall of 2021.
+This workshop is aimed at homeschooled students who will be rising seniors planning to apply to college in the fall.
 Students who wish to prepare more than one admissions essay are welcome to register for more than one workshop.

 We'll cover the following topics: